hamberjs/eslint-plugin-hamber3/README.md

 This setting can be given a function that accepts an object of attributes on a `<style>` tag (like that passed to a Hamber preprocessor) and returns whether to ignore the style block for the purposes of linting.

-The default is to not ignore any styles.
+The default is to ignore styles when the `<style>` tag has a `lang=` or `type=` attribute.

 ### `hamber3/named-blocks`

-When an [ESLint processor](https://eslint.org/docs/user-guide/configuring#specifying-processor) processes a file, it is able to output named code blocks, which can each have their own linting configuration.
+When an [ESLint processor](https://eslint.org/docs/user-guide/configuring/plugins#specifying-processor) processes a file, it is able to output named code blocks, which can each have their own linting configuration.
 When this setting is enabled, the code extracted from `<script context='module'>` tag, the `<script>` tag, and the template are respectively given the block names `module.js`, `instance.js`, and `template.js`.

 This means that to override linting rules in Hamber components, you'd instead have to target `**/*.hamber/*.js`.
 But it also means that you can define an override targeting `**/*.hamber/*_template.js` for example, and that configuration will only apply to linting done on the templates in Hamber components.

 The default is to not use named code blocks.

+### `hamber3/typescript`

+If you use TypeScript inside your Hamber components and want ESLint support, you need to set this option.
+It expects a function returning an instance of the TypeScript package.
+This probably means doing `'hamber3/typescript': () => require('typescript')`.

+To support ESLint configuration files that are not written in CommonJS, this can also be set to `true`, which behaves the same as `() => require('typescript')`.

+For backwards compatibility, it also supports being passed the TypeScript package directly, but this is not generally recommended as it unnecessarily loads the package in some situations.

+The default is to not enable TypeScript support.

 ### `hamber3/compiler`